amandewatnitrr/docker-tutorial/docker-lesson-2.md

 ## `docker run <image-name>` - Run a docker container

 - The Docker run command is used to run a container from an  image.
-- Running the `docker run <image-name></image-name>` command will run an instance of that image application on the docker host, that is it will create a container if it already exsists.
+- Running the `docker run <image-name>` command will run an instance of that image application on the docker host, that is it will create a container if it already exsists.
 - If the image is not present on the host, it will go out to docker hub and pull the image down.
 But this only happens first time, for the subsequent executions, the same image will be reused.

 ## `docker ps` - List docker containers